-So, your credit score might be 459 with Equifax, 999 with Experian and 609 with TransUnion, even with the same information.
+So, your credit score might be different with each agency, even if they have the same information.
 This is nothing to worry about — as long as your information is accurate, this won’t affect your creditworthiness.

 To look after your credit score, it’s important to get a full picture of your finances.
 To do this, you can check in with all three UK credit reference agencies periodically.
 This is especially true before an important application like a credit card, loan or mortgage.

 You’re already in the right place to check your Equifax credit report –absolutely free.
 You can also check your finances on the go with our apps for and .

 .
 It’s free and always will be.
 You'll get access to your full Equifax report and score, updated monthly, and you'll get weekly alerts if something changes on your report.
 You'll also get a free coaching tool to help you improve your finances, and an eligibility checker that tells you the likelihood of you getting accepted for credit cards and loans.
 Not only that, but you'll also get free dark web monitoring.